-Another reason why certain sunscreen and foundation formulas don't blend well?
-The former wasn't yet dry before you applied the latter.
+When it comes to certain sunscreen and foundation formulas that don't blend well, that means the former wasn't yet dry before you applied the latter.
 "The key to successfully applying foundation over sunscreen is to allow the SPF to completely absorb—and then apply foundation as desired," says Paul Garcia, YSL Beauty's director of education and artistry.
 This practice goes beyond sunscreen and base application: It's best to allow your moisturizer, sunscreen, and primer to fully sink in before moving on to the next step, culminating in your foundation.

 Use a face-specific sunscreen.